r-kupin/webserv/README.md

 - Clients must be able to upload files
 - upload_store implement
 - default client_max_body_size 1Mb
+- multiple simultaneous requests to the same server
+- client can be bounced properly if necessary.
+- Use only 1 poll() (or equivalent) for all the I/O operations between the client and the server (listen included).
 ## ToDo
+- Your server must never block
+- Non-blocking IO
 - Setup the server_names or not.
 - Turn on or off directory listing. (?)
 - Your server must be able to listen to multiple ports
 	- multiple domains
-	- multiple simultaneous requests to the same server
 - A request to your server should never hang forever.
 - The first server for a host:port will be the default for this host:port (that means it will answer to all the requests that don’t belong to an other server).
 - Execute CGI based on certain file extension (for example .php).